Help the real I, Daniel Blakes in Newcastle and Gateshead

 Advocacy Centre North to the rescue!

-To help us support these vulnerable people through the benefits, appeals and sanctions process, we are looking to set up a post for a Welfare Advocate worker, dedicated to supporting disabled people and their families with welfare reform issues.
+To help us support these vulnerable people through the benefits, appeals and sanctions process, we are looking to set up a Welfare Advocacy service, dedicated to supporting disabled people and their families with welfare reform issues but we need the funds to help them!

 How advocacy has helped...

-Advocacy Centre North is part of Newcastle CVS which is a registered charity.
+Advocacy Centre North is part of Newcastle CVS, a registered charity.
 We provide advocacy support, helping to ensure citizen views and wishes are heard and acted upon.

 We are increasingly under pressure to support disabled people and families, including those with mental health needs who are hardest hit by austerity.
 We receive telephone calls on a daily basis from people with issues relating to: health benefit changes, appeals, sanctions, decreased housing benefit, benefit caps and fresh claims.
 Most people are distressed about not being able to deal with the paperwork or because of the way they have been treated by the system; the anxiety is making their health worse.

 Our role is to improve the quality of life in Newcastle upon Tyne and Gateshead with a broad programme of voluntary action and activities.
-The Welfare Advocate post fits well with this purpose, allowing us to take action to meet this need in very unprecedented times.
+The Welfare Advocacy service fits well with this purpose, which would allow us to take action to meet this need in very unprecedented times.

 One of our colleagues drew this great picture of the team deciding to launch the campaign!